 Cannabidiol (CBD) is a naturally occurring constituent of hemp/cannabis.
 Its formula is C21H30O2 and it has a molecular mass of 314.4636.
 It is the most abundant non-psychoactive cannabinoid found in cannabis.
 CBD oil is a cannabis oil that has significant amounts of cannabidiol (CBD) contained within it.
-Our CBD products and extracts are derived from hemp, so they could be considered CBD-rich hemp oil, hemp derived CBD oil, CBD-rich cannabis oil.
-Again, cannabis doesn’t mean marijuana, but is the genus name, and general umbrella term which all forms of marijuana and hemp fall under; we do not sell marijuana.
+CBD products and extracts are derived from hemp, so they could be considered CBD-rich hemp oil, hemp derived CBD oil, CBD-rich cannabis oil.
+Again, cannabis doesn’t mean marijuana, but is the genus name, and general umbrella term which all forms of marijuana and hemp fall under.

 is a liquid solution created using electrolysis to suspend pure, metallic elemental silver (in groups of particles 15 atoms or fewer, each with a positive electric charge) attached to simple protein molecules, in distilled water.
 Colloids of silver should stay suspended, rather than sinking to the bottom, as the electric charge is stronger than gravity.
 Colloidal silver is thought to suffocate single celled organisms by disabling the oxygen metabolism enzyme.
 This allows the bodies own immune system to become more effective at removing these residual pathogens, and thereby become more effective at fending off disease.